-Save 15% with Red Funnel Ferries when you book a stay in one of our Isle of Wight properties.
-Call 0330 134 5945 to book and you'll receive a Red Funnel discount code.*Ts and Cs apply
+Save on your ferry travel when you book a stay in one of our Isle of Wight properties.
+Call 0330 134 5945 for more information.

 Our guide to Isle of Wight holidays

 Less than 5 miles from Hampshire, the Isle of Wight shimmers in the English Channel.
 Notorious for its unspoilt beauty, leading sailing port of Cowes and many outdoor activities, the Isle of Wight holiday is perfect for getting away from it all - at any time of year whether you enjoy sunny days on the beach, portside pursuits or family days out.

 Just half an hour via ferry from the mainland, the Isle of Wight is easily reached with ferries crossing up to 350 times per day.
 Those leaving the car at home can hop on the high speed passenger ferry and take advantage of the reliable transport network once on the island.
 Also, dogs are welcome on the ferries too.
 With over 60 miles of coastal path, holidays on the Isle of Wight are pure Heaven for those who enjoy exploring on foot!
 Choose from the hundreds of trails across the island to take in its beauty while you stroll.